-Do I need to register with LSS every semester?
+Do I need to register with the OAA every semester?

 Are there housing accommodations available for students with disabilities?

-Housing accommodations can be arranged with help from LSS and the Housing Office if there is space available.
-After LSS has necessary documentation from you, the Housing Office will be notified of your requested accommodation.
+Housing accommodations can be arranged with help from the OAA and the Housing Office if there is space available.
+After the OAA has necessary documentation from you, the Housing Office will be notified of your requested accommodation.

 If you make your request late or after your housing assignment is confirmed, Housing may no longer have space available to accommodate you.
 Requests received after May 15 for fall semester, December 1 for January assignments, or January 1 for February assignments are considered late.